 Since then, paper-cutting became a professional career, and most people would use paper-cut to decorate everything as they like.

 Great philosopher Mohist used 3 years to finish a wooden bird in about 2400 years ago, but this bird only flew in the sky for 1 day and then was broken.
-Later, his apprentice applied lighter bamboo that made the bird fly for longer days.
+Later, his apprentice applied lighter bamboo that made the birds fly for longer days.